-Superuser Document Search A special mode of Document Search that allows Superusers to access documents threads to execute multiple tasks at the same time.
+Thread pool A technique that improves overall system performance by creating a pool of threads to execute multiple tasks at the same time.
 A task can execute immediately if a thread in the pool is available or else the task waits for a thread to become available from the pool before executing.